 - Category Three is “Things I Need to Learn.”

 - And then you go down the Category Three list and set yourself assignments: Describe with startling freshness three things that happened to you today.
 Make flowcharts of the plots of six novels you admire.
 Write a scene in which two characters reveal all their hopes and weaknesses in eight lines of dialogue apiece.
 (I have completed all of these assignments, because description, plot, and dialogue were on my Category Three list.)

 We are now offering this 12-week workshop in two successive 6-week sessions.
 Students have the option of signing up for only one session at a time, or paying a discounted rate for both.
-Sign up for one of our three offerings this fall and let the murder and mayhem begin!
+Sign up for one of our two offerings this fall and let the murder and mayhem begin!